saadnasir21/scanparcel/README.md

 The script marks each parcel in column **N** as either "Paid ✅" or "Dispatched – No COD ❌".
 Delivered parcels listed in `TCS Invoice` that are missing from `Sheet1` are highlighted in yellow so you can easily spot them.
+Invoice rows that correspond to orders marked **Paid ✅** are highlighted in light green.

 ## Dispatch Summary